 Phone: (860) 275-7532

-Sarah DeFilippis joined Connecticut Public in 2016, and serves as Senior Vice President of Branding, Marketing and Engagement.
+Sarah DeFilippis joined Connecticut Public in 2016, and serves as Chief Marketing and Engagement Officer.
 She oversees marketing strategy and implementation for all Connecticut Public programming on radio, television and digital platforms, and also supports all marketing and communications for the organization’s fundraising and sponsorship initiatives.

 In 2018, she led the company’s comprehensive rebranding initiative, which designed repositioned Connecticut Public as an omni-platform public media organization for a new generation of viewers, listeners and digital users.
 As a marketing strategist and brand storyteller, Sarah’s career has been dedicated to helping emerging and established organizations to launch new initiatives, create and reinvigorate brands, overcome competitive challenges and turn customers into brand advocates.